bwsw/sj-platform/SJDocs/source/SJ_Modules.rst

 - list of output names (by calling ``getStreamsByTags()``).
 Every output contains its own set of tags which are used to retrieve it.
 - initiation of checkpoint (by calling ``initiateCheckpoint()``)

-A Batch and a Regular modules may have a state.
-A state is a sort of a key-value storage that can be used to keep some global module variables related to processing.
-These variables are persisted and are recovered after a fail.
-A fail means that something is going wrong in one of the methods used in an executor.
-In this case a whole module will be restarted.
-The state is performed alongside with the checkpoint.
-At a checkpoint the data received after processing is checked for completeness.
-The checkpoint is an event that provides an exactly-once processing.

 .. _output-module: